ppossanzini/MapZilla/docs/source/Enum-Mapping.md

-# AutoMapper.Extensions.EnumMapping
+# MapZilla.Extensions.EnumMapping

 The built-in enum mapper is not configurable, it can only be replaced.
-Alternatively, AutoMapper supports convention based mapping of enum values in a separate package [AutoMapper.Extensions.EnumMapping](https://www.nuget.org/packages/AutoMapper.Extensions.EnumMapping/).
+Alternatively, MapZilla supports convention based mapping of enum values in a separate package [MapZilla.Extensions.EnumMapping](https://www.nuget.org/packages/MapZilla.Extensions.EnumMapping/).

 ### Usage